LEARNAcademy/syllabus/postgresql/queries.md

 ```

 ## Challenges: SQL Country Database
-Save your queries in a file if you want to keep them for posterity.
+Save your queries in a file if you want to keep them for posterity (future reference).

 #### WHERE
 - What is the population of the US?
 (HINT: 278357000)